All apprentices are required to adhere to standard safety dress standards when attending their blocks. This attire includes:

 - Notebook or notepad

-- Stage 1A and Stage 4 apprentices must also bring their Low Voltage Rescue/CPR certificate, card or statement from employer to show they are competent.
+- Stage 1A and Stage 4 apprentices must also bring their Low Voltage Rescue/CPR certificate, card or statement from the employer to show they are competent.

 Hard copies of Standards are required for class.
 These standards can be purchased from SAI Global or electroic copies of the Australian Standards can be accessed through the Library database for printing.